NVIDIA/NeMo/docs/sources/source/nlp/asr-improvement.rst

 ===========================

-In this tutorial we will train an ASR postprocessing model to correct mistakes in output of end-to-end language model.
+In this tutorial we will train an ASR postprocessing model to correct mistakes in output of end-to-end speech recognition model.
 This model method works similar to translation model in contrast to traditional ASR language model rescoring.
 The model architecture is attention based encoder-decoder where both encoder and decoder are initialized with pretrained BERT language model.
 To train this model we collected dataset with typical ASR errors by using pretrained Jasper ASR model :cite:`li2019jasper`.

 Data
 -----------